Uploads a video file using the console or a third-party tool.

 aac, ac3, acm, amr, ape, caf, flac, m4a, mp3, ra, wav, wma and aiff.

 You can specify media attributes, including the title, tag, description, category, cover URL, and custom data, to trigger a media workflow.
-For details about the attribute description, see “Request parameters” in Add Media.
+For more information about the attribute description, see “Request parameters” in Add Media.

 Before each time a file is uploaded, you can use a video application (in App or web mode) to access the application service of the business end.
 The application service obtains a token from RAM and sends it back to the video application.
 This ensures the security, implements identity verification and permission control, and records your upload history.